Ryux411/ShopTitan-Sentinel/README.md

    ```
    git clone https://github.com/Ryux411/ShopTitans-Watchdog.git
    ```
+2. Choose the correct script based on your platform:
+   - For Steam: `ShopTitans_Steam_Watchdog.bat`
+   - For Epic Games: `ShopTitans_Epic_Watchdog.bat`
-2. Place the `st-watchdog.bat` script in any folder you prefer.
+3. Place the script in any folder you prefer.

 ## Usage

-1. In File Explorer, locate the `st-watchdog.bat` file.
+1. In File Explorer, locate the script for your platform:
+   - **Steam:** `ShopTitans_Steam_Watchdog.bat`
+   - **Epic Games:** `ShopTitans_Epic_Watchdog.bat`
-2. Right-click on `st-watchdog.bat` and choose **Run as administrator**.
+2. Right-click the batch file and choose **Run as administrator**.
 3. Authorise the UAC prompt by clicking **Yes**.
-4. A console window will open, showing live status, uptime and restart counts—do not close this window while monitoring.
+4. A console window will open, showing live status, uptime, and restart counts—do not close this window while monitoring.
 5. (Optional) To run on Windows startup with admin privileges:
-   - Right-click `st-watchdog.bat` → **Create shortcut**.
+   - Right-click the script → **Create shortcut**.
    - Right-click the shortcut → **Properties** → **Shortcut** → **Advanced** → check **Run as administrator** → **OK**.
    - Move the shortcut to `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`.